Michael Stürzenberger: Background

-Stürzenberger was born in Bad Kissingen, and studied political science and history at the Ludwig Maximilian University of Munich, but did not complete his studies and subsequently worked as a sports reporter for Bayern Journal, which was aired on the television channels RTL and Sat.1.
+Stürzenberger was born in Bad Kissingen, and studied political science and history at LMU Munich, but did not complete his studies and subsequently worked as a sports reporter for Bayern Journal, which was aired on the television channels RTL and Sat.1.
 According to the Süddeutsche Zeitung, Stürzenberger is a freelance television journalist by profession.

 Political activities

 Stürzenberger joined the Christian Social Union in Bavaria (CSU) in 2003, and served as its press spokesman in Munich under Monika Hohlmeier until 2004.

 He has cited the death of his colleague Ralph Burkei in the 2008 Mumbai attacks, during which they were in contact via SMS, as an important event for his anti-Islam beliefs, while stating that he had read the Quran after the September 11 attacks.
 He began contributing to the counter-jihad blog Politically Incorrect under the pseudonym byzanz, and was a member of the CSU until 2011, when he left the party and joined the German Freedom Party.
 He was elected to the federal executive board of the German Freedom Party, but due to his radical Islamophobic attitude, his election led to the resignation of several state executives and many members.
 He had previously been relieved of his positions in the party after a blog post that called for Muslims to be forced to leave the country unless they renounced their faith.
 In 2012, he spoke at international counter-jihad rallies in Aarhus, Denmark, and in Stockholm, Sweden.

 Stürzenberger was elected leader of the German Freedom Party after René Stadtkewitz resigned in 2013, and held the position until 2016 when the party was dissolved in favour of the Alternative for Germany (AfD).
 He ran for local elections in Munich-Bogenhausen in 2013, receiving 0.4% of the vote.
 He thereafter ran for Lord Mayor elections in Munich in 2014, and would speak in the public square almost every day—he eventually received 0.5% of the vote.